zeroc-ice/ice/csharp/README.md

 dotnet msbuild msbuild/ice.proj
 ```

-Upon completion, the Ice assemblies for .NET Standard 2.0 are placed in the
+Upon completion, the Ice assemblies for .NET 5.0 and .NET Standard 2.0 are placed
-`lib/netstandard2.0` directory.
+in the `lib/net5.0` and `lib/netstandard2.0` directory respectively.

 You can skip the build of the test suite with the `BuildDist` target:
 ```
 dotnet msbuild msbuild/ice.proj /t:BuildDist
 ```

+The `Net5Build`, `Net5BuildDist`, `NetStandardBuild` and `NetStandardBuildDist` targets
+allow you to build assemblies only for .NET 5, or .NET Standard 2.0, with or without the
+test suite.

-The iceboxnet and test applications target `netcoreapp3.1` when using .NET Core
+The .NET Standard build of iceboxnet and test applications target `netcoreapp3.1` when using
-3.1 SDK and `netcoreapp2.1` when using .NET Core 2.1 SDK.
-You can change the
+.NET Core 3.1 SDK and `netcoreapp2.1` when using .NET Core 2.1 SDK.
+You can change the target
-target framework by setting the `AppTargetFramework` property to a different
+framework by setting the `AppTargetFramework` property to a different Target Framework Moniker
-Target Framework Moniker value, for example:
+value, for example:

 ```
 dotnet msbuild msbuild/ice.proj /p:"AppTargetFramework=netcoreapp2.2"